palonso444/MineMadness/README.md

 Ideas for upcoming versions
 ---------------------------

-Change gems thematically to another object that is not appealing to monsters.
-If monsters pick gems it breaks the game.
-Idea: some kind of plant that only Sawyer can recognize and can pick.

-Monsters can pick objects.
-Kill the monster and the object is dropped on its spot.

-Invisible traps are triggered if a player goes to the trap spot

 Characters monsters and players have self.hidden property and can hide.
 Self.armed to check if they use weapons.

-Implement overdosing

 Monster idea: a Monster with high number of moves and low health that attacks player and goes away so it's hard to kill.
 Make this feature a monster attribute